-7 Easy Crochet Dragon Amigurumi Patterns for Beginners
+7 Crochet Dragon Amigurumi Ideas for Beginners

 Quick Answer

-Tip: Always use a stitch marker when working in the round — it saves hours of frustration trying to find the end of your round.
+Tip: Always use a stitch marker when working in the round: it saves hours of frustration trying to find the end of your round.

 At a Glance

-• Skill level: Beginner to intermediate
+- Skill level: Beginner to intermediate

-• Time needed: 3–8 hours per dragon
+- Time needed: 3-8 hours per dragon

-• Best yarn: Worsted weight cotton or acrylic
+- Best yarn: Worsted weight cotton or acrylic

-• Hook size: 3.5mm–4.0mm (US E-4 to G-6)
+- Hook size: 3.5mm to 4.0mm (US E-4 to G-6)

 Common Mistakes to Quick Fixes

-• Losing stitch count in rounds: Place a stitch marker in the first stitch of every round and move it up as you go.
+- Losing stitch count in rounds: Place a stitch marker in the first stitch of every round and move it up as you go.

-• Uneven stuffing: Add stuffing in small amounts, packing firmly in extremities and loosely in the body.
+- Uneven stuffing: Add stuffing in small amounts, packing firmly in extremities and loosely in the body.

-• Visible gaps between stitches: Try going down half a hook size for a tighter gauge.
+- Visible gaps between stitches: Try going down half a hook size for a tighter gauge.

 Mini Glossary

-Amigurumi (JP: 编みぐるみ) — the Japanese art of knitting or crocheting small stuffed creatures.
-Magic ring — an adjustable loop technique used to start projects worked in the round.
-Invisible decrease — a technique to decrease without creating a visible bump.
-Safety eyes — plastic snap-on eyes designed specifically for stuffed toys.
+Amigurumi (JP: 编みぐるみ), the Japanese art of knitting or crocheting small stuffed creatures.
+Magic ring: an adjustable loop technique used to start projects worked in the round.
+Invisible decrease: a technique to decrease without creating a visible bump.
+Safety eyes: plastic snap-on eyes designed specifically for stuffed toys.

-Why Crochet Dragon Amigurumi Is the Perfect Next Project
+Why Crochet Dragon Amigurumi Is the Perfect Next Project?

 Dragons also make fantastic gifts for children and adults alike.
 A handcrafted amigurumi dragon carries a personal touch that store-bought toys simply cannot match.
 They are popular for birthdays, baby showers, and holiday gifts.
 If you enjoy making easy crochet projects for beginners, a dragon is a perfect next step up from simple flat pieces.

-Essential Materials for Crochet Dragon Amigurumi
+What Materials Do You Need for Crochet Dragon Amigurumi?

 Yarn: Worsted weight (category 4) yarn is the most popular choice for amigurumi.
 It provides the perfect balance of structure and softness.
 Cotton yarn creates a firm, durable fabric with excellent stitch definition, while acrylic yarn is softer, more affordable, and available in a wider color range.
 For a luxurious feel, consider a cotton-acrylic blend.
 If you need help choosing the right materials, our guide on the best yarn for beginner crochet covers all the options.